Dwayne Kemp: International career

-He has played for the Netherlands national baseball team at the 2011 Baseball World Cup, 2010 European Baseball Championship, 2011 Baseball World Cup, 2013 World Port Tournament, 2015 World Port Tournament, 2016 Haarlem Baseball Week, 2016 France International Baseball Tournament, 2016 European Baseball Championship, and 2019 European Baseball Championship.
-He played for Team Netherlands in the Africa/Europe 2020 Olympic Qualification tournament in Italy in September 2019.
+Kemp has played for the Netherlands national baseball team in the 2017 World Baseball Classic and other international tournaments, including the 2011 Baseball World Cup, 2010 European Baseball Championship, 2011 Baseball World Cup, 2013 World Port Tournament, 2015 World Port Tournament, 2016 Haarlem Baseball Week, 2016 France International Baseball Tournament, 2016 European Baseball Championship, 2019 European Baseball Championship, 2021 European Baseball Championship, and 2023 European Baseball Championship.
+He also played for the Netherlands in 2020 Olympic qualifiers in 2019 and 2021 and the WBSC Premier12 tournaments in 2015, 2019, and 2024.